nievergeltlab/tractor_haul/README.md

 ```
 export $(cat .env | xargs); sbatch --array=1-22 --time=01:00:00 --error ${WORKING_DIR}/errandout/${study}/splitting/split_into_blocks_%a.e --output ${WORKING_DIR}/errandout/${study}/splitting/split_into_blocks%a.o  --export=ALL,WORKING_DIR=$WORKING_DIR,study=$study  01a_split_chr_into_blocks.sh -D $WORKING_DIR
 ```

+- Note: this step will split each chromosome (both the study data and the reference data) into 50 megabase blocks, with 5 megabase buffers before and after the start/end positions.
+For example, the file named study_phased_chr1_50.vcf.gz will be used to predict the 50MB - 100MB block, but contains data from 45MB - 105MB in order to make sure the ancestry predictions for the areas around the 50MB/100MB ends stay relatively accurate

 #### Run training
 ```